bmartino1/unraid-lxc-matrix/README.md

 | `--staging` | Use Let's Encrypt staging environment (for testing — not trusted by browsers). | `false` |
 | `--reconfigure` / `--reset` | Re-run full configuration with new domain or secrets. | `false` |

+> ⚠️ Due to edits and fixes some options may not exist or be functional...
 ---

 ## After Setup